ShahsTestingZone/100-Days-of-Kotlin/UsefulResources.md

 **LiveData and Mutable LiveData** https://developer.android.com/codelabs/basic-android-kotlin-training-livedata?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-kotlin-unit-3-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-training-livedata#3

 since mutable live data is the object we can use val. the actual value will be saved in the object property.

     private val _currentScrambledWord = MutableLiveData<String>()
     val currentScrambledWord: LiveData<String>
         get() = _currentScrambledWord

   you access/set the property by using -currentScrambledWord.value = ""

 https://developer.android.com/codelabs/basic-android-kotlin-training-livedata?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-kotlin-unit-3-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-training-livedata#5
 When it comes to integers and doing maths, Android Studio will show you an error because _score is no longer an integer, it's LiveData.
 Use the plus() Kotlin function to increase the _score value, which performs the addition with null-safety.

         _score.value = (_score.value)?.plus(SCORE_INCREASE)

-another examle for increments
+        another example for increments
         ++_currentWordCount
         this will need to be converted to the below.
         _currentWordCount.value = (_currentWordCount.value)?.inc()

 **Data Binding**
 https://developer.android.com/codelabs/basic-android-kotlin-training-livedata?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-kotlin-unit-3-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-training-livedata#6

 In your app, the LiveData object or the observable data is the price property in the view model.
-The lifecycle owners are the flavor, pickup and the summary fragments.
+The lifecycle owners are the flavour, pickup and the summary fragments.
 The LiveData observers are the binding expressions in layout files with observable data like price.
 With Data Binding, when an observable value changes, the UI elements it's bound to are updated automatically.

 Example of binding expression: android:text="@{@string/subtotal_price(viewModel.price)}"

 For the UI elements to automatically update, you have to associate binding.lifecycleOwner

 **Binding Adapters/ Expressions**
 Kotlin Fundamentals
 section 7.2:  DiffUtil and data binding with RecyclerView 8.2:  Loading and displaying images from the internet

 Databinding in xml

 When initalising viewmodels or fragments so you can use properties and functions

     <variable
     name="viewModel"
     type="com.example.lunchtray.model.OrderViewModel" />

     <variable
     name="EntreeMenuFragment"
     type="com.example.lunchtray.ui.order.EntreeMenuFragment" />

-When using a value or varibale us syntax below android:text='@{viewModel.menuItems["pasta"].name}' When using a function use syntax below
+    When using a value or varibale us syntax below android:text='@{viewModel.menuItems["pasta"].name}'

-    android:onClick='@{() -> viewModel.setEntree("pasta")}'/>
+    When using a function use syntax below android:onClick='@{() -> viewModel.setEntree("pasta")}'/>

     When updating string formating in xml layout use below - Example of sting formatting <string name="subtotal">Subtotal: %s</string>
 	  android:text='@{@string/subtotal(viewModel.subtotal)}'

 **Simple DataFormat**